 The lone parent tax credit reduces the income tax.
-In case of 1 child the tax credit amounts to \leq 494 per year, in case of 2 children to \leq 669 per year.
-For the 3rd and each further child the tax credit is increased by \leq 220 per year.
+In case of 1 child the tax credit amounts to \notin 494 per year, in case of 2 children to \notin 669 per year.
+For the 3rd and each further child the tax credit is increased by \notin 220 per year.
 In case of low incomes the tax credit is also paid as negative tax.

-Commuters' tax credit ("Verkehrsabsetzbetrag", [tintcox_s])
+Commuters' tax credit ("Verkehrsabsetzbetrag", [tintcox s])

 The costs of commuting between residence place and working place for employees are compensated cross-the-board by the commuters' tax credit.
-The tax credit amounts to \leq 291 (2016: 400)/year.
+The tax credit amounts to \notin 291 (2016+2017: 400)/year.
 The tax unit is the individual.
-The commuters' tax credit reduces the income tax (till 2015: insofar not deductible as it exceeds the income tax that applies to regular taxable non-self employed earnings according to the tax schedule; 2016: fully deductible).
+The commuters' tax credit reduces the income tax (till 2015: insofar not deductible as it exceeds the income tax that applies to regular taxable non-self employed earnings according to the tax schedule; 2016+2017: fully deductible).

-2016: In case of eligibility to the commuters' tax credit and income tax below 0 after applying the tax schedule and the tax credits, a negative tax of 50% of annual employee's social insurance contributions, contributions to housing benefit and compulsory Union Contributions up to \leq 400/year is refunded.
-However, this refunding is limited with the calculated income tax below 0 after applying the tax credits.
+2016+2017: In case of eligibility to the commuters' tax credit and income tax below 0 after applying the tax schedule and the tax credits, a negative tax of 50% of annual employee's social insurance contributions, contributions to housing benefit and compulsory Union Contributions up to \notin 400/year is refunded.8 However, this refunding is limited with the calculated income tax below 0 after applying the tax credits.